fjmrt/Imaging_Dicty_Fujimori_2023/README.md

 # Imaging_Dicty_Fujimori_2023a
-manuscript for Imaging-based analysis of cell-cell contact dependent migration in Dictyostelium.
+manuscript for imaging-based analysis of cell-cell contact dependent migration in Dictyostelium.

 © 2023 Taihei Fujimori.
 All Rights Reserved.